iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/loadcharacteristics.md

 ***

-When you set the `numQueries` and `qps` parameters, the duration of the load test is automatically determined.
-Similarly, when you set the `duration` and `qps` parameters, the number of requests is automatically determined.
-If you set both `numQueries` and `duration` parameters, the latter will be ignored.
+When you set `numQueries` and `qps`, the duration of the load test is automatically determined.
+Similarly, when you set the `duration` and `qps`, the number of queries to be sent is automatically determined.
+If you set both `numQueries` and `duration`, the latter will be ignored.